saurabhjn76/Chess/README.md

 # Chess
-A chess game using object oriented principles
+A chess game using object oriented principles.